 The quaint mountain town of Redstone is a hidden gem located south of Carbondale.
 In addition to shops, galleries, and restaurants, the town boasts a castle that was built by industrialist John Osgood at the turn of the century.

-A local coffee shop west of the lodge is a perfect stop for a quick breakfast.
+A local coffee shop west of the lodge, Redstone General Store (temporarily closed) is a perfect stop for a quick breakfast.
 Located at the west entrance of town in an early 20th-century Tudor-style building, the Redstone Inn serves a full breakfast — and another option for accommodations.

 Redstone is an outdoor enthusiast’s perfect getaway.
 Hiking, biking, fly fishing, shopping, and kicking back are steps away from our favorite hotel, Redstone Cliffs Lodge.